jeevan9s/icons-inventory/README.md

 > Official repository for Group 887D's implementation of the iCons Inventory Management System.

 ### Problem
-iCons, a student-staffed organization (QueensU) provide an equipment rental service that currently relies on an inefficient, Excel-based workflow.
+iCons, a student-staffed organization (QueensU) provide an equipment rental service that currently relies on an inefficient, error-prone Excel-based workflow.
 This introduces downstream issues with student frustration, limited equipment access, and increased staff burden.

 ### Solution
 Our solution is to develop a centralized, scalable web-app with an intuitive interface to allow for efficient and easy equipment tracking.

 ### Technologies
-* Next.js
+* Next.js (React, Node)
-* Supabase
+* Supabase (PostgreSQL)
+* Additional technologies used will be added throughout development.

 ### Authors